US National Awards: Frequently Asked Questions

 13. Is the nomination complete after the nomination form is submitted?

 Once the nominator submits the nomination form, two letters of support are still necessary to complete the nomination.
-Letter writers will receive automatic emails with instructions on uploading their letters and will be required to answer a brief, multiple-choice questionnaire on uploading.
+Letter writers will receive automatic emails with instructions on uploading their letters.
 The nomination is complete once both letters have been uploaded.
-The letters of support must be uploaded by December 13, 2023.
 Nominators may view the status of the letters of support by logging into their account.
+Please reference the Important Dates page to view the Nomination deadline.

 We recommend that nominees petition Letters of Support from individuals who are experts in the nominee’s discipline, field, or sub-field and who are intimately familiar with the nominee’s most significant and important research contributions during their independent career.